Budget

 Congressman Adrian Smith (R-NE) made the following statement today after passage of H.R.
 325, the No Budget, No Pay Act:

 The House, Senate and President all recently agreed to last-minute legislation to stop automatic tax increases and delay arbitrary defense spending cuts known collectively as the “fiscal cliff.”
 The President had consistently said the fiscal cliff must be resolved through a “balanced approach” to deficit reduction including new tax revenues as well as spending cuts.
+However, the agreement passed by Congress only addressed the issues of taxes, which is neither good policy nor a balanced approach.

 Washington, D.C. – Congressman Adrian Smith (R-NE) made the following statement after voting against the Senate’s fiscal cliff agreement: